Aprender

 The full report explores patterns across Catholic women’s experiences captured within four interrelated themes: Call, Constraint, Adaptation and Contribution.

-The executive summary and full report can be found at the website or by clicking the image on the left.
+The executive summary and full report can be found at the website or by clicking the button below.

 For news coverage of the report, please follow this enlace